-Running the activity
+Running the activity:

-1. Open the list of action items (and their respective owners)
+- Open the list of action items.

-3. Add newly identified items
+- Add newly identified items.

+- Update the status for each item on the list.
 These are the possible status for the items on the list:

-– Added.
-Newly added action items to the list
+* Added – newly added action items to the list.

+The sample table shows a possible format for following up on action items.
 Each team will have a different tool for tracking their action items.
-Some examples: post-it on the team wall, a shared excel document, trello, and evernote.
+Some examples: sticky note on the team wall, a shared Excel document, Trello, Evernote.